• HOME

 Casa Na Bolom is located in the picturesque Barrio del Cerrillo neighborhood in San Cristobal, just off Calle Comitan (GPS address: Av.
 Vicente Guerrero 33).

-Getting there is fairly easy and takes only 10-15 minutes walking if you start at the Santo Domingo Church and follow Calle Comitan all the way to Na Bolom.
+Getting there is fairly easy and takes only 10-15 minutes of walking if you start at the Santo Domingo Church and follow Calle Comitan all the way to Na Bolom.

 Tip: If you’re coming by car, you can park on the street for free in front of Na Bolom or nearby along Calle Comitan.